Three French departments, one rate

 The French Caribbean for our pricing purposes is a combined region: Guadeloupe (the main island plus Marie-Galante, Les Saintes, La Désirade), Martinique to the south, and French Guiana on the South American mainland.
 All three are overseas departments of France — the euro, French language, EU consumer law — but they're a long way from Paris and from each other.
 A traveler typically does Guadeloupe and Martinique as a hop on the L'Express des Îles ferry, with the optional Dominica stop in between (covered by a separate per-country rate).
 French Guiana is its own trip — Cayenne, Kourou for the European spaceport, the Maroni river.
 Same eSIM follows you across all three.

-Roamzy charges $1.13 per gigabyte across the French Caribbean.
-That's $0.0011 per megabyte, billed in real time on the local networks.
+Roamzy charges $0.61 per gigabyte across the French Caribbean.
+That's $0.0006 per megabyte, billed in real time on the local networks.
 No subscription, no expiry, no minimum bundle.
-One per-MB rate across 193 countries is the shape of the invoice, not a marketing line.
+One per-MB rate across 193 countries is simply what the meter recorded, not a marketing line.

 How much will Roamzy actually cost on this trip?